 Description: Green beans are a source of vitamin C, an antioxidant that may reduce your risk of heart disease and certain cancers.
 Vitamin C helps protect skin from bruising, helps heal cuts and keeps gums healthy.
-Eating foods with vitamin C helps the body absorb iron.
+Eating foods with vitamin C boosts absorption of iron.
 Green beans also provide potassium, vitamin K, magnesium and fiber.
-Potassium helps maintain healthy blood pressure, vitamin K and magnesium help build and maintain strong bones, and fiber helps control cholesterol and keeps you regular.
+Potassium helps maintain healthy blood pressure, vitamin K and magnesium help build and maintain strong bones, and fiber helps control cholesterol and keeps bowels movements regular.

 Vitamins: Vitamin C, Vitamin K, Potassium, Magnesium, Fiber

 Selection: Choose beans with a vivid color, velvety feel and firm texture.
 When broken they should snap crisply.
 Do not buy beans that are limp, oversized, split, or have rust spots or scars.
 If the seeds are bulging inside the pod, they are too mature.

 Storing: In a plastic bag in the refrigerator crisper.
 They will stay fresh 3 to 5 days.

 Preparation: Clean the beans, then snap or trim off the stem.
 Leave the beans whole for cooking or snap them into 1- to 2-inch lengths.